tencentyun/intlcloud-documents/product/计算/无服务器云函数/最佳实践/获取 COS 上的图像并创建缩略图/示例说明_intl.md

 - A SCF used to create thumbnails.
 - Two COS Buckets: <example> and <exampleresized> (the COS Bucket name you specify.
 For example, if you use the Bucket named "example" as the source bucket, you will create "exampleresized" as the target Bucket)
 - Notification configuration on the source Bucket: Bind SCF and COS Bucket to the notification configuration of the Bucket, and add a new option to identify the type of the event to be triggered by COS (file creation/deletion) and the name of the function to be called.
-For more information about COS notification features, please see API [PutBucketNotification](https://cloud.tencent.com/document/product/436/8588).

 This tutorial is divided into two parts: